HannahMarsh/research/README.md

 ## Project Structure

-The project consists of multiple components, each with its own functionality:
+The system consists of multiple components, each with its own functionality:

-- **Cache Node**: Manages caching operations.
+- **Cache Node**: an instance of a cache server, encapsulated within a wrapper that facilitates remote access.
 - **Database**: Manages database operations.
 - **Benchmark**: Responsible for distributing requests between cache and database layers.